bradsheppard/french-press-calculator/README.md

 # French Press Calculator

-This project is a React web application written in Typescript to calculate french press ratios.
+This project is a React web application to calculate french press ratios.
+The project utilizes [Material UI](https://github.com/react-community/create-react-native-app)  for the front-end, and is written primarily in Typescript.

 ![Image](screen_shots/shot1.png)